mikewiegand/cat-watcher/README.md

- CatWatcher — Local Cat Recognition & Smart Door System
+atWatcher — Local Cat Recognition & Smart Door System

 CatWatcher is a fully local, privacy-preserving cat recognition and door-access system built on **Thor**, **ESP32-S3 camera nodes**, **YOLOv11n detection**, **embedding-based identity**, and **UDLS decision logging**.
 No cloud dependencies — all inference, matching, storage, and policy enforcement run on your LAN.